 2. If you need support beyond the Facebook group, you can also ask Victoria questions by email.

-Victoria Yampolsky, CFA, is the President and Founder of the Startup Station, a comprehensive financial resource for early stage startups.
+Victoria Yampolsky, CFA, is the President and Founder of The Startup Station, a comprehensive resource for modeling and valuing early-stage startups.
 She evaluates the financial feasibility of business models and specializes in the financial modeling and valuation of pre-revenue companies.
-Since founding the Startup Station in 2013, she has advised companies across more than ten industries, ranging from technology, manufacturing, and consumer products to media, entertainment, and fashion.
+Since founding The Startup Station in 2013, she has advised companies across more than ten industries, ranging from technology, manufacturing, and consumer products to media, entertainment, and fashion.

-She has also created a finance curriculum for early stage founders and launched the educational arm of the Startup Station in 2015.
+She also created a finance curriculum for early-stage founders and launched The Startup Station's educational program in 2015.
 Since then, more than 1,000 founders have attended her online and in-person finance classes and learned the basics of financial modeling, valuation, and startup financing.

 Victoria is an advisor to DreaMe, Opkix, and Stringflix, as well as a founder of several ventures in media and entertainment.
 Previously, Victoria worked for the Deutsche Bank Research Department and performed IT consulting for CapGemini's Financial Services Division.
 Victoria holds a Bachelor's Degree, Cum Laude, in Computer Science, with a minor in Mathematics, from Cornell University and an MBA, with honors, from Columbia Business School.
 Victoria is also on the Advisory Board of the Computing and Information Science (CIS) Department of Cornell University.

 StartFixed costs, Bad debt expense and EBITDA (13:43)